List of Emmerdale characters introduced in 2002: Jarvis Skelton

 Jarvis Skelton played by Richard Moore, made his first appearance on 15 November 2002.
 A write from The Lancashire Telegraph described Jarvis as "An eccentric Binman".

 Jarvis first appears in Emmerdale in the village in November 2002 as a binman.
 He butts heads with Edna Birch (Shirley Stelfox) over refuse collection but they soon become friends.
 Jarvis also becomes friends with Len Reynolds (Peter Martin).
 The following month he researches Edna's family tree, and inadvertently reveals Edna's grandmother to have been a prostitute, upsetting her.
 In February 2003, Jarvis reveals to his lifelong dancing partner Freda Danby (Lyn Paul) that he is in love with her, but she rejects him, which upsets him.
 Jarvis later gets a job at Tate Haulage in 2003 working for Zoe Tate.
 Working there, he grows close to Sam Dingle (James Hooton), a young member of the notorious Dingle family, and son of Zak Dingle (Steve Halliwell).
 However, in 2004, Tate Haulage business executive frames Sam for stealing alcohol from the company.
 Angry at Sam's unfair justice, Jarvis hands in his resignation from Tate Haulage.
 Jarvis then gets a job at King's Haulage, but dislikes his boss Tom King (Kenneth Farrington), who is also the father of Carl King, who assisted Scott Windsor in framing Sam for the stolen whiskey.
 In late 2005, Freda returns to the village and offers Jarvis the chance to leave Emmerdale to live with her in Spain.
 After believing Freda is playing games at first, Jarvis eventually accepts and he and Freda leave Emmerdale to start a new life in Spain on 4 December 2005.

 When Len dies of a heart attack in 2007, Jarvis and Freda send flowers to the funeral.

 Jedediah Dingle

-Jedediah "Jed" Dingle is Zak Dingle's estranged father.
-He appeared in 2002.
+Jedediah "Jed" Dingle is the estranged father of Zak Dingle (Steve Halliwell), Shadrach Dingle (Andy Devine) and Albert Dingle (Bobby Knutt).

-In March 2002, it is revealed that Jed - who Zak thought was dead - was alive and had in fact walked out on his family when Zak was 8 years old.
-Married to Peg, he has at least six sons.
 He appears on 17 December 2002, when he tells Zak that he has a lost fortune in Chile.
 Jed then dies and Zak goes off to Chile in search of the fortune.

+Jed was born in Beckindale (later renamed Emmerdale) in 1921 and married Peg in 1945 and their eldest son, Albert was born in 1946, followed by five more sons.
+In 1960, when Zak was eight years old, Peg and Jed had an argument.
+Zak was in bed, but he heard them both shouting at one another.
+The next day, Zak noticed dry blood on the floor and no signs of his father.
+Peg told him that he had suddenly died, when he actually walked out on the family.
+Zak had always wondered about the blood on the floor, which was revealed to be Jed hitting Peg with an ornament before walking out.